 Undergraduates who have completed more than 210 credits will be notified by the end of the third week of the quarter that a block is being placed on their registration due to lack of satisfactory progress.
 Students are encouraged to meet with their academic advisors to prepare a graduation plan or complete a graduation application.

-An undergraduate student whose grade point average falls below 2.00 in his or her first quarter at the university receives an academic warning.
-If a cumulative grade point average of at least 2.00 for courses earned in residence at the university is not achieved by the end of the next quarter, he or she is placed on academic probation.
+An undergraduate student whose grade point average falls below 2.00 in their first quarter at the university receives an academic warning.
+If a cumulative grade point average of at least 2.00 for courses earned in residence at the university is not achieved by the end of the next quarter, they are placed on academic probation.

 Academic Probation and Dismissal for Low Scholarship

 An undergraduate student is placed on academic probation at the end of any quarter (except for the first quarter at the university, when an academic warning is issued) in which their cumulative grade point average falls below 2.00.
 Once on probation, the student must attain at least a 2.00 for each succeeding quarter’s work until the cumulative grade point average is raised to a 2.00 or the student is dropped for low scholarship.

 A senior who has completed the required number of credits for graduation, but whose work in what would normally be their final quarter places him or her on probation does not receive a degree until removed from probation.